 There are public adjusters and there are independent adjusters.
 What’s the difference between the two professionals?
 Is there a difference between a public adjuster and an independent adjuster?
 Today, we’re explaining everything you need to know about the difference between the two.

 Independent Adjusters Work for the Insurance Company

 Many people think independent adjusters and public adjusters are two words for the same profession.

 There is absolutely a difference between public adjusters and independent adjusters – and it’s a very important difference.

 Both types of adjusters perform the same basic job: they adjust or manage your insurance claim to determine the claim settlement amount, if any, that applies.

 An independent adjuster, however, works for the insurance company.
 Despite the fact that they have “independent” in their name, an independent adjuster is not a free-wheeling mercenary.
 Instead, an independent adjuster is a contractor hired by your insurance company.
 Their ultimate goal is to represent the rights of your insurance company.

 Independent adjusters have no obligation to represent you, the policyholder.
 They technically represent both the insurance company and the policyholder.
 However, their bottom line is to represent the person paying their paycheck – which is your insurance company or the claims company hired by your insurance company.

 It’s important to note that independent adjusters are different from company adjusters.
-Your insurance company has its own adjusters on its permanent payroll, known as staff adjusters.
+Your insurance company may have it’s own adjusters on its permanent payroll, known as staff adjusters or company adjusters.
 Independent adjusters, meanwhile, are hired on a contractual basis for specific claims.
 They often work as part of an independent adjusting firm that is contracted by an insurance company.
 Like a public adjuster, an independent adjuster is typically paid based on a percentage of the claim.